 🔄

-Periodically repeated process capability study to continuously monitor the screwing process.
+Periodically repeated process capability investigations for continuous monitoring of the screwing process.
 In case of changes (new material, lubricant, operator): immediate repetition.

 arrow_forward